Torrance Wills Lawyer

 In very narrow circumstances, a California court has the power to invalidate a will.
 Only persons with standing have the right to contest a will.
 In the case of a will contest, individuals have standing if they would have stood to receive an inheritance from a prior version of that will, or if they are not included in the current will and would be considered an heir, such as a child or spouse of the deceased person.
 A court can invalidate a will for the following reasons:

 Trustworthy estate planning guidance in Torrance

 Rather than rely on a form you find online to convey your final financial gifts to your loved ones, create an estate plan with the help of a trusted advisor who knows the law and can guide you through your best options.
-Contact the knowledgeable and experienced Torrance estate planning law firm Samuel Ford Law for a free consultation on your estate planning needs.
+Contact the knowledgeable and experienced Torrance estate planning law firm Samuel Ford Law for a consultation on your estate planning needs.